NeliaZ/thrasher/README.md

 **MATERIALS NEEDED**

 The basis of our product is not only the bin (it can be made from any available material in any country), but a copper wire.
 For this installation you need:

+For power transmission:
 * 2 coils with a wire length of about 5 meters.
-Coil diameter - 3 cm, number of turns - 30.
+Coil diameter - 3 mm, number of turns - 30.
-* Resistors: 1kOm, 306E
+* Resistors: 1kOhm
-* transistors: 2N3904 (2)
+* BJT transistors: 2N3904
+* Keyes SR1y Relay module circuit
+* 3V battery (1.5v *2)
+* LEDs of different colors.

+Sensors & Servo Motors (separator) :
+* Adafruit APDS9960 Proximity, Light, RGB, and Gesture Sensor
+* Servo motor *2 (depends on the number of different materials)

+Microcontroller :
+* Arduino
+* 9V battery

+For display : (optional)
+* LEDs of different colors
+* 10kOhm potentiometer 306E
-* LEDs:
+* LCD display

+Others :
-* wires and board
+* Wires and breadboard

 **HOW DOES IT WORK?**
 the principle of work is based on induction.
 Receiver coil should be putted in waste material (plastic bottle for example) The simplest and the first scheme that can be introduced: